SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 - ``ExpressibleByStringLiteral`` for string literals
 - ``ExpressibleByBooleanLiteral`` for Boolean literals
-- ``ExpressibleByUnicodeScalarLiteral`` for string literal that contain only a single Unicode scalar,
+- ``ExpressibleByUnicodeScalarLiteral`` for string literal that contain only a single Unicode scalar
-- ``ExpressibleByExtendedGraphemeClusterLiteral`` for string literal that contain only a single extended grapheme cluster.
+- ``ExpressibleByExtendedGraphemeClusterLiteral`` for string literal that contain only a single extended grapheme cluster

 For example, ``Int8`` conforms to the ``ExpressibleByIntegerLiteral`` protocol, and therefore it can be used in the type annotation for the integer literal ``42``